borisbachmann/atlas-qdpx/README.md

-# atlas_qdpx
+# atlas-qdpx

-Atlas-qdpx is a smalll tool to handle QDA-REFI exports from the atlas.ti QDA (Qualitative Data Analysis) software written in Python.
+atlas-qdpx is a smalll tool to handle QDA-REFI exports from the atlas.ti QDA (Qualitative Data Analysis) software written in Python.
 The QDA-REFI format is a XML-based format that is used to exchange QDA data between different software tools.
 Atlas-qdpx helpts to extract citations and respective codes for all documents in one or multiple QDA-REFI files quickly to enable further analysis of the data.